 We believe connection with family is very important, and try to spend a good amount of time with ours.
 Consequently, depending on the situation, we would be open to our adopted child having contact with their biological family.
 The range of contact could be anything from writing letters and phone calls to visits.
 Obviously the contact would only be permissible if it was not harmful physically or psychologically to the child.

 We are a busy and active family with two businesses (a brewery and part-time massage therapy business).
-Some of our favorite things to do are traveling, trying new foods, doing crafts, biking, hiking, swimming, martial arts, reading books, playing legos, hanging out with friends and family (we have a large extended family in Oregon) camping in our travel trailer, and going for walks with our dog Molly.
+Some of our favorite things to do are traveling, trying new foods, doing crafts, biking, hiking, swimming, martial arts, reading books, playing legos, hanging out with friends and family (we have a large extended family in Oregon) camping in our travel trailer and snuggling our kitty JoJo.
 We also enjoy gardening veggies and flowers, going to local farms, attending local fairs and events, and celebrating family birthdays, along with many other activities.
 We love traveling and make an annual family trip to San Diego, where we explore museums and eat delicious food (and maybe even go to Legoland!).

 A typical week finds us going to swimming and martial arts classes, listening to music (we enjoy a wide variety), spending time with the Grammas and cousins, going out to eat, going for a hike or bike ride, family movie nights, and having family dinner at home.
 Dan works from about 5am until 4pm 5 days a week and Tamara works 2-3 days a week in the evenings.
 Dan has less flexibility than Tamara, but his hours are generally decreasing as the business grows.